VTV (Australian TV station): WIN News

 WIN News produces a statewide news bulletin for four of the six area markets covered by VTV.
 The program is broadcast from WIN's headquarters at Wollongong in New South Wales.

 Reporters and camera crews are based locally at newsrooms in Ballarat, Bendigo, Shepparton and Traralgon.

-Previously, separate bulletins were produced for the Ballarat, Gippsland, Shepparaton and Albury markets were produced - with studio presentation originating from the Ballarat studios.
+Previously, separate bulletins were produced for the Ballarat, Gippsland, Shepparton and Albury markets were produced - with studio presentation originating from the Ballarat studios.

 The Victorian bulletin is presented by Bruce Roberts with sports presenter Melissa Russell and weather forecasts are presented by Sarah Cawte.